To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Rumours are capable of breaking up marriages or causing false information to spread about violence that can lead to shops closing, he said.

 He insists that no one will be arrested for spreading rumours and that the campaign is merely meant to persuade people to resist the temptation to dish dirt.

 Asked if there was something specific that prompted the campaign, he gave examples of rumours spreading about the governor himself.

 In September when Dickson was out of town, a rumour spread that he had suffered health problems and become physically paralysed, said Akono.
-Another time earlier this year, a rumour spread that a court had overturned his election in 2012 polls, he said.

 "Meanwhile, there was no iota of truth in all of these things," he said.
 "Businesspeople also get scared.
 If not checked, it could also result in some of the contractors running away from the state."

 But considering those examples, did that mean the effort was mainly aimed at protecting the governor?